 How it works

-- Funding for conferences, travel, and materials
+- Teachers can apply for funding for conferences, travel, and classroom materials.

 *Master Teachers who begin the fellowship in their third or fourth year of teaching receive a stipend of $12,000 for their first two years in the fellowship and $15,000 for the next two years, for a total of $54,000.

 Master Teacher II+ Fellowship

 Upon successful completion of an MƒA Master Teacher Fellowship, teachers may apply to additional fellowships up to a total of five Master Teacher Fellowships.
 MƒA teachers make a significant impact on the STEM community - in schools across NYC, in the MƒA community, and in STEM education nationally.
 Master Teachers who are granted a second (or more) fellowship focus on leading from within their classroom and within MƒA to support the learning and professional growth of other teachers across the city.
 MƒA Master Teachers in a second (or more) fellowship participate in a Community Contribution project, where they engage with the MƒA community in a dynamic, deliberate way that furthers our goals of excellence in STEM education.